-There are many different sections to thesis papers that need to be included, and your content and research should be based around these sections.
+There are many different sections to thesis papers that need to be included, and your content and research should be based around these sections as you write my dissertation online.
 In this article, we will provide a detailed dissertation structure plan.

 The abstract is the first part of your thesis.
 The abstract is not supposed to be very long; it just needs to be a quick, roughly 200-word summarization of your work.